Batangas International Port: Passenger routes

+Batangas Port serves as one of the primary maritime gateways in Southern Luzon and handles millions of passengers annually.
+However, the passenger terminal has also faced criticism regarding congestion, unofficial fixers and solicitors targeting travelers, and occasional delays in vessel departures.
+Concerns have likewise been raised over maintenance and overcrowding issues affecting some RoRo ferry services operating from the port.

 Administration

 The Batangas port is under the management of Philippine Ports Authority (PPA), the port administration in the Philippines, created in 1975 and attached to what is now the Department of Transportation (DOTr) for policy and program coordination.
 Port administration was merged with the traditional function of revenue collection of the Bureau of Customs (BOC).
 PPA is also vested with the function of undertaking all port construction projects under its port system.

 The port falls within the administrative jurisdiction of the Customs Collection District of Batangas or Collection District IV, an area defined by the BOC which comprises the province of Aurora, Batangas, Quezon, Marinduque, Oriental, Occidental Mindoro, and Palawan.
 Batangas City, which hosts the port, is defined by the customs as the district's principal port of entry while the sub-ports of entry are designated as Puerto Princesa in Palawan and Plaridel, Quezon and Aurora.

 Expansion and development issues

 In March 2016, Operator Asian Terminals Inc. announce plans to invest primarily to improve port operations in the Batangas port, as well as the Port of Manila.
 The plan involves increasing the capacity of the port which is projected to accommodate more domestic passengers and international container cargoes.

 The port of Batangas can improve its attractiveness in providing competitively-priced electricity or energy to investors and in offering higher quality maritime services.
 Regulations and ease-of-doing-business policies and standard operating procedures can be improved significantly.

 The size of interior roads connecting the port leads to congestion that renders highways and expressways far less effective.
 The idea that the connection of the port to the Southern Tagalog Arterial Road (STAR Tollway) and South Luzon Expressway (SLEX) without passing through the Batangas City proper was since completed when STAR Tollway became connected with SLEX since December 2010.
 In addition, the revival or construction of a railway system connecting the Port of Batangas to Metro Manila would certainly accelerate its development.

 These topics are regularly debated at the provincial level, particularly during Batangas gubernatorial elections.

 On April 26, 2024, President Bongbong Marcos launched the port's expansion project during the Integrated Passenger Terminal building's inauguration.